canonical/cloud-init/doc/rtd/topics/code_review.rst

 Inactive Pull Requests
 ======================

-PRs may be closed if they have been waiting on **Proposer** action for a certain amount of time without activity.
+PRs will be temporarily closed if they have been waiting on **Proposer** action for a certain amount of time without activity.
 A PR will be marked as stale (with an explanatory comment) after 14 days of inactivity.
 It will be closed after a further 7 days of inactivity.

 These closes are not considered permanent, and the closing message should reflect this for the **Proposer**.
 However, if a PR is reopened,